-I have coverage through a private insurance plan (not through the Health Insurance Marketplace® or an employer):
+I have coverage through a private insurance plan (not through the Marketplace or an employer):

-- If you get Part B, Medicare will pay its part of the costs for any health care services you get, and then any amount Medicare doesn't cover can be submitted to your private plan. - If you choose to sign up for Part B later, you may not be eligible for a Special Enrollment Period, so you'll have to wait to sign up.
-Also, you may have to pay a late enrollment penalty for as long as you have Part B coverage.
-(Go to page 7.)
+- If you get Part B, Medicare will pay its part of the costs for any health care services you get, and then any amount Medicare doesn't cover can be submitted to your private plan. - If you choose to sign up for Part B later, you may not be eligible for a Special Enrollment Period.
+This means you'll have to wait for the General Enrollment Period (January 1-March 31 each year) to sign up, and you may have to pay a late enrollment penalty for as long as you have Part B coverage.
+(Go to page 8.)